 This "heart-healthy" approach stresses plant-based foods (fruits, vegetables, whole grains and legumes such as chickpeas, lentils and peas); fish and poultry over red meat; and healthy fats such as nuts and olive oil.
 Red wine in moderation is optional.
 Researchers have linked the Mediterranean diet to lower levels of "bad" cholesterol as well as a decreased risk for Parkinson's, Alzheimer's, heart disease and certain cancers.
-Many doctors recommend this diet for possible positive effects on thinking and memory, although no direct benefits have yet been proven.
+Many doctors recommend this diet for possible positive effects on thinking and memory.